AdobeDocs/audience-manager.en/help/using/c-api/c-rest-api-main/aam-api-domain-management.md

 }
 ```

+### Response

-**Sample Response** A successful response returns `201 created` and the partner site, including its unique ID.
+A successful response returns `201 created` and the partner site, including its unique ID.

 ```
 {